AliHashempour/Trello/README.md

     - `created_at`: Date and time when the association was created
     - `updated_at`: Date and time when the association was last updated

+### Authentication & Authorization

+Each user can perform CRUD operations only on their respective workspaces after authentication.
+Token-based(JWT) authentication is implemented to authenticate users.

+Users receive a token upon successful login, which they must use in API requests to access their workspaces.
+CRUD operations on baskets are restricted to the authenticated user.

 ## Getting Started

 ### Prerequisites